-Total costs and charges are higher than those of the three comparator schemes, largely due to the high level of transaction costs during the Scheme year.
+Total costs and charges are higher than those of the three comparator schemes for the default strategy, largely due to the high level of transaction costs during the Scheme year.
 The actively-managed nature of the default strategy fund also results in higher ongoing charges.
 It should be noted that some of the comparator schemes charge a policy fee and a fee on ongoing contributions, which the Scheme does not.

-The default arrangement has higher charges, but the self-select fund range has lower charges versus those of the three comparator schemes.
+The self-select fund range has lower charges versus those of the three comparator schemes